Syed Ali Hamza, PhD

 Research Interests

-- High Resolution Imaging Radar for Self-Driving Car
+- High-Resolution Imaging Radar for Self-Driving Vehicles

 - RF Sensing for Assisted Living and Remote Patient Monitoring

-- American Sign Language (ASL) Recognition
+- Radar-Based American Sign Language (ASL) Recognition and Human Activity Sensing

-- Cognitive Radar
+- Cognitive Radar and Intelligent Sensing Systems

-- Target Localization and Tracking
+- Target Detection, Localization, and Tracking

-- Convex Optimization
+- Convex Optimization for Signal Processing

 Publications